bagofcli.js

 *

-* @param {Function} errorCb: error callback accepts error argument, defaults to logging to console error
+* @param {Function} [errorCb] Error callback, defaults to logging to console error.

-* @param {Function} successCb: success callback accepts result argument, defaults to logging to console log
+* @param {Function} [successCb] Success callback, defaults to logging to console log.

 */